syoung20/cs326-final-upsilon/docs/setup.md

 ### notes

-Right now url are set up to work on heroku so the app would not run on localhost.
+Right now url and database access are set up to work on heroku so the app would not run on localhost.